gourav-banerjee7/gourav-banerjee7/README.md

 ## Hi there 👋, Welcome to my Github page!
-I'm Gourav currently working at Covrzy as a Full Stack Engineer.<br>I have over 3 years of experience working in various mobile and full stack technologies.<br>Love designing Distributed Systems to solve complex problems
+I'm Gourav currently working at Hireup as a Full Stack Engineer.<br>I have over 3 years of experience working in various mobile and full stack technologies.<br>Love designing Distributed Systems to solve complex problems

 ## 🌐 Socials: